mahaseth/restaurant-management/README.md

 - If you encounter module resolution errors with ESM, ensure local imports include the `.js` extension (the backend uses ESM via `"type": "module"` in `backend/package.json`).
 - If you want me to run the dev server and verify startup here, tell me and I'll run it.
+- The backend recommends Node.js v18 or later.
+An `.nvmrc` file is included in the `backend/` folder to make switching versions easy (`backend/.nvmrc`).